red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 Here we have all features aboard (_Grouping and chats WIP_).
 All chain methods can get an opts argument or default opts if no opt fiend or entire opt argument provided.

 ### Add platforms and HMAC secrets
-Goblin Base Server protects communication with _foolproof_: all messages must be provided with request sequence number and unique HMAC sign.
+Goblin Base Server protects communication with _foolproof_: all messages must be provided with a request sequence number and unique HMAC sign.
 At least it can protect your game or app from analyzing and faking requests from _Chrome dev console_.
 ```javascript
 // ...
 goblinBase